-In a future globalised economy, maritime and inland waterway transport is the backbone of the supply of goods to the population and the economy.
-Compared to other transport modes IWT is climate-friendly, (resource and energy)-efficient, safe, reliable and needs to become more visible compared to other transport modes.
+In a future globalised economy, maritime and IWT is the backbone of the supply of goods throughout the world.
+Compared to other transport modes IWT is climate-friendly, (resource and energy)-efficient, safe, reliable, although it needs to become more visible compared to other modes of transport.
 IWT still offers large free transport capacities.
 Thus, a modal shift towards IWT is further expected to relieve road and rail, increase the sustainability of transports and to reduce external costs of transportation (e.g. by less accidents occurring).